pyOpenSci/python-package-guide/index.md

 * [Code style](package-structure-code/code-style-linting-format.md)

-*we are actively working on this section now*
+*We are actively working on this section.
+[Follow development here.](https://github.com/pyOpenSci/python-package-guide)*
 :::
 ::::